MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/default-project-sales-price-lists.md

 ## Cost price lists

 Cost price lists don't default to any entity in Project Operations.
-Determining the cost price list to use for project costs is always done in the moment.
+Determining the cost price list to use for project costs is always done on a per transaction basis.
 The system completes the following process to determine which price list to use for project costs:

 1. As a first step, the system looks at the price lists that are attached to the contracting organization unit of the project.
 2. As a second step, the system looks at the date effectivity of the price lists that match the date of the incoming estimate context or actual context.